Cvmcosta/ltijs/docs/provider.md

 ```

----

 ### Platform

-A LTI tool works in conjunction with an LTI ready platform, so in order for a platform to display your tool's resource, it needs to first be registered in the tool provider.
+*Platform manipulation methods require a connection to the database, so they can only be used after the `lti.deploy()` method.*

 > [Check the Platform Class Documentation](platform.md)

 #### Registering a new Platform

+A LTI tool works in conjunction with an LTI ready platform, so in order for a platform to display your tool's resource, it needs to first be registered in the tool provider.

 The`lti.registerPlatform()` method returns a Promise that resolves the created [Platform](platform.md) object.